WebAssembly/exception-handling/proposals/exception-handling/Exceptions-formal-overview.md

 'labels' [t*] ::= 'labels' ε [t*]
 ```

-### Validation Contexts
+The `labels` entry of validation contexts is modified to use the above definition of labels.

-Validation contexts now hold a list of tag types, one for each tag known to them.
+Moreover, validation contexts now hold a list of tag types, one for each tag known to them.

 ```
-C ::= { ..., 'tags' tagtype*}
+C ::= { ..., 'labels' labeltype, 'tags' tagtype*}
 ```

 ### Validation Rules for Instructions